SAP-archive/teched2020-developer-keynote/abap/src/README.md

 ## Prerequisites

-1. You will need to install ABAP Development Tools for Eclipse.
-For more information on this topic, please go [here](https://tools.hana.ondemand.com/#abap).
-If you already have ABAP Development Tools installed, please make sure that you have the latest version.
-Also, we will leverage the SAP Cloud Platorm, ABAP Environment Trial system.
-Follow the directions outlined in this [tutorial](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html).
+* You have downloaded and installed ABAP Development Tools (ADT).
+Make sure to use the most recent version as indicated on the installation page.
+* You have created an ABAP Cloud Project in ADT that allows you to access your SAP Cloud Platform ABAP Environment instance (see here for additional information).
+Your log-on language is English.
+* You have installed the abapGit plug-in for ADT from the update site http://eclipse.abapgit.org/updatesite/.